xjiajiahao/zju-csse-undergraduate-design-latex-template/README.md

-Updated (2018-5-23):  Updated to the latest template (2018.5.18) now.
+Updated (2018-5-23):  Updated to the latest template (2018.5.18).

 #Note

 1. Two additional fonts are required to avoid the fake bold font problem: `HYCuFangSongJ（汉仪粗仿宋）` and `FandolSong-Bold.otf`.

-2. One show modify thesis/data/part2.tex to manually specify the page number appeared in the table of contents.
+2. One should modify `thesis/data/part2.tex` to manually specify the page number appeared in the table of contents.

 # ZJU CS/SE Undergraduate Thesis LaTeX Template